NaomiTheAshenOne/SuperSpeed-Visualiser/README.md

 Download python, install pygame and then just run the Visualiser.py file

 ## Windows 10/11 Install Guide
-* Open file exploerer and navigate to the folder that you have the Visualiser.py stored.
+* Open file explorer and navigate to the folder that you have the Visualiser.py stored.

 * Then right click and press "open in terminal"